ArtemMine37/SNS-DOS/README.md

 # SNS-DOS
-SNS-DOS is "OS" like MS-DOS, but SNS-DOS have more than nothing.
+SNS-DOS is the command-line "OS", that is designed differently.
+As example - SnsVM that runs SNS-DOS on SNS-DOS.
+Or, themes or time?
 # How to install SNS-DOS?
 Instruction how to install SNS-DOS:
 For SNS-DOS 0.8.0+: